rotating-roles/templates/README.md

 * It could become chaotic without an agile lead.

 ### What can people learn?
-* The responsibility to be in charge of the team's sprint.
+* The responsibility to be in charge of the team's current agile iteration (such as scrum sprint, or a kanban cycle).
 * It is an important experience for junior members of the team to be the lead.

 ## 🎙️Community shepherd